Georgette Fry: Shout Sister Choir

 In September 2002, Fry started an open choir for women: “[B]ecause of her conviction that one does not need to have an education in music to reap the physical and psychological benefits of singing, Georgette designed and implemented a non-reading, non-auditioning "pop" choir (Shout Sister!) [known as That Choir until 2005], specifically aimed at women whose so-called musical limitations may have robbed them of prior opportunities to sing in a group setting.”
 It was the movie Sister Act, starring Whoopi Goldberg, that kindled Fry’s interest in starting a choir.
 However, since Fry doesn’t read music, she thought directing a choir was out of the question.
 One of her vocal students disagreed, pointing out that Fry had been teaching voice for years and could teach a group using similar methods.
 Since then, Fry has created and recorded more than 170 choral arrangements for Shout Sister Choir, ranging across the genres of pop, Motown, folk, country and blues.
 Shout Sister Choir grew from the three choirs Fry started in Kingston (2002), Brockville and Picton, Ontario (2006) to a network of choirs across the province.
 At its apex, before the Covid pandemic of 2020-21, Shout Sister comprised 1400 members in 25 chapters, led by 12 different directors.

 In 2008, Fry received a Quinte Arts Council Award for bringing Shout Sister Choir to Picton, Ontario.
 In 2016, Fry was awarded the Governor General’s Meritorious Service Medal for her work with the choir.
 In 2016, she also received the Queen’s University Ban Righ Foundation Community Leadership Award for “her vision of inclusive vocal music” and for creating female choirs that are “in themselves communities, bringing succour, support and strength to members."
 In 2017, the City of Kingston named Fry the winner of the 2017 First Capital Honourable Achievement Award, an award for Kingstonians who consistently contribute to the overall quality of life in the community.
 Her nomination notes that Shout Sister Choir benefits not only its own members but also those in need in the community, by making visits to retirement homes and doing fundraising concerts for charitable causes.

 In 2025, Shout Sister comprises eight choirs, with those in Kingston, Brockville, Belleville and Picton led by Fry herself.
-The London Shout Sister Choir, under the direction of Leanne Mayor, won the 2025 Forest City London Music Award for Classical Vocal (Choir/Group).
+The London Shout Sister Choir, under the direction of Leanne Mayer, won the 2025 Forest City London Music Award for Classical Vocal (Choir/Group).